Letham Early Childhood Centre Handbook

 I have a sense of belonging and a part to play in an ever-changing world

 I can bounce back from setbacks in learning and life

 Being the best I can be, honest and kind, willing to try

-Welcome to our nursery.
+Welcome to Letham Early Childhood Centre (LECC).
 Our aim is to provide your child with a happy, nurturing, supportive learning environment.
 We encourage children to be active learners by being curious, taking responsibility, making choices and developing independence.
-It is important for parents and staff to work together.
-We welcome involvement of parents in on-going nursery activities.
+We have an open door policy and welcome involvement of parents in on-going LECC activities.

-Children must always be brought to and collected from nursery by a responsible adult (a person over the age of sixteen).
-Please inform the nursery if anyone else is collecting your child.
+Please inform the ECC if anyone else is collecting your child.
+Children must be brought to and collected from the ECC by a responsible adult (a person over the age of sixteen).

 Learning and the Curriculum

-Perth and Kinross have nine pre-school developmental milestones.
-We will discuss these with you during your child’s time in nursery.
+Perth and Kinross Council have nine pre-school developmental milestones.
+We will discuss these with you during your child’s time in LECC.
 They are:

 - Speech and Language: Communicates clearly with adults and peers